Why do some marketers fail to see SMS as a calculated and worthwhile investment? Let's debunk misconceptions that can hinder marketing campaigns.

 Many marketers sweat every space and concern themselves with every character.
 But, in this fast-paced, just-give-me-the-gist world, consumers tend to prefer the short and sweet of it.
 A quicker message forces brands to get to the point sooner and that tends to hold the interest of the reader for longer.

 Plus, SMS marketing isn’t only about 160 characters anymore.
-Expanded messaging allows for up to 306 characters, so the messaging doesn’t have to be about pick-and-choose.
+Extended messaging allows for up to 306 characters, so the messaging doesn’t have to be about pick-and-choose.
 It can be crafted and informative while still exercising some brevity.

 Even better, MMS marketing lets you send up to 1,600 characters and include photos directly in the message.